massamasa/tsoha-fleamarket/README.md

 - An admin can grant another user admin priviliges.

 ## Current state of the app
 All of the basic user functions have been implemented.
-Aside from possible appearance changes, the app is ready.
+The app is ready.

 ## Heroku testing
 The app can be found on Heroku at https://tsoha-fleamarket.herokuapp.com